 Increasing Market Share

 A constant strive to increase market share is a vendor’s key to success.

-Based on the results from analyzing their historical data, vendors can build a model to strengthen customer relationship and protect their existing market share.
-Analyzing historical data assists vendors in identifying marketing and sale strategies that work and provides opportunities for fine-tuning their conversion rates.
+Based on the results from analyzing their historical data, vendors can build a model to strengthen customer relationships and protect their existing market share.
+Analyzing historical data assists vendors in identifying marketing and sale strategies that work.
+In addition, the data provides vendors with opportunities for fine-tuning their conversion rates.

 In addition, to increase market share, vendors can study their available data to discover events that gave rise to a certain behavior.
 This information can be leveraged to generate new opportunities for existing and new customers.

 Predictive Analytics: Using historical data and different techniques such as data mining, statistics, algorithm, and machine learning to predict future events.

 66% of sales professionals report that using predictive analytics increases their sales velocity.